Azure/Communication/releasenotes/2021-February-1.md

 4. [Android] Unecessary to hold strong references on Objects with events (Call, CallAgent, DeviceManager, RemoteParticipant, RemoteVideoStream)

 ## Breaking API changes
-`CallAgent.join` API has been changed to support Teams interoperability
+`CallAgent.join` API has been changed to support Teams interoperability<br/>

-`join(android.content.Context context, GroupCallContext groupCallContext, JoinCallOptions joinCallOptions)`
+`join(android.content.Context context, GroupCallContext groupCallContext, JoinCallOptions joinCallOptions)`<br/>

-is now:
+is now:<br/>

-`join(android.content.Context context, AbstractJoinMeetingLocator meetingLocator, JoinCallOptions joinCallOptions)`
+`join(android.content.Context context, AbstractJoinMeetingLocator meetingLocator, JoinCallOptions joinCallOptions)`<br/>

 With new types `GroupCallLocator`, `TeamsMeetingCoordinatesLocator`, `TeamsMeetingLinkLocator` being subclasses of `AbstractJoinMeetingLocator` that can be used for the various scenarios.